Byssus: Historical uses

-Byssus often refers to the long, fine, silky threads secreted by the large Mediterranean pen shell, Pinna nobilis.
+"Byssus" often refers to the long, fine, silky threads secreted by the large Mediterranean pen shell, Pinna nobilis.
 The byssus threads from this Pinna species can be up to 6 cm in length and have historically been made into cloth.
 Byssus cloth is a rare fabric, also known as sea silk, that is made using the byssus of pen shells as the fiber source.
+The byssus of Atrina pectinata, a shell of the same family, has been used in Sardinia as a substitute for critically endangered Pinna nobilis, to weave sea silk.

+Byssus was used by Carl Linnaeus as a genus of plants (some later known to be cyanobacteria).
+It has little relevance in current taxonomy, as most specimens are either lost or not identified.
+The ones that are identified have been either synonymized (B. jolithus, B. aurea) or turned into nomen rejiciendum (B. cryptarum).